 The following 3 situations may lead to surgery:

-1. Persistent disabling leg pain with failure of non-operative treatment over approximately 6 weeks.
+1. Persistent disabling arm pain with failure of non-operative treatment over approximately 6 weeks.

-The most common surgery to address lumbar radiculopathy caused by a disc herniation is a microdiscectomy.
-This surgery consists of removing a small amount of bone and ligament from the back of the spine in order to access the disc.
-The nerves are protected, the disc herniation is identified and then removed.
-The majority of the disc is left intact and still provides stability to the spine.
+The most common surgery to address cervical radiculopathy is an anterior cervical discectomy and fusion (ACDF).
+This surgery consists of a small incision on the front of the neck, removing the herniated disc, taking pressure off the nerves or spinal cord, and fusing the affected level with a plate and screws.
 In most cases the surgeon uses magnifying eyeglasses or a microscope in order to perform this surgery through a small incision.

-The recovery depends on what type of surgery is performed.
-Patients often go home the same day or stay one night after a microdiscectomy.
+Most patients stay overnight in the hospital after these surgeries.
 The wound is quite tender for the first few days after surgery, and most surgeons send patients home with prescription narcotic medications.
 You can typically get out of bed and walk within an hour or two after surgery is completed.
 Many patients who have sedentary office jobs can return to work within 2-4 weeks, while those who have jobs requiring heavy lifting will often need to be out of work for 3 months.

-Most patients experience at least 80% improvement in leg pain.
-Leg weakness and numbness and tingling are less predictable, and patients can expect approximately a 50% improvement.
+Most patients experience at least 80% improvement in arm pain.
+Arm weakness and numbness and tingling are less predictable, and patients can expect approximately a 50% improvement.